There are different phrases used to describe the different water issues in the world issues.

 - Water Shortage – relates to quantity

 - Water Access – relates to quantity (mostly for developing and underdeveloped regions though)

 - Water Pollution & Contamination – relates to quality, but also affects quantity

 - The Water Crisis – relates to access, and quantity

 Water availability is the water available to withdraw or consume from a water supply resource in a particular region.
-This could be water from a catchment or river for example.
+This could be water from a surface water source (like a river or lake), or ground water source for example.

-Water that is not available (at least not immediately with further technology or methods) is water such marine water, brackish water, frozen water, and some types of underground water.
+Water that is not available (at least not immediately without further technology or treatment methods) is water such marine water, brackish water, frozen water, and some types of underground water.

-Non available water can also include rainfall that doesn’t inflow into a usable water supply resource (because it evaporates, drains into a non usable water source, or is transpired by plants).
+Non available water can also include rainfall that doesn’t inflow into a usable water supply source (because it evaporates, drains into a non usable water source, or is transpired by plants).

-The mdba.gov.au resource has a good explanation of some of Australia’s water availability.
+The mdba.gov.au resource has a good explanation of Australia’s water availability.

 Water access usually refers to basic access to safely managed and clean fresh water resources – which people can drink, or use for other uses such as household, industry or agricultural activities.